 What Is Earnest Money?

 Earnest money is a deposit the buyer puts down towards the purchase of real estate.
-It represents that the buyer is indeed interested and serious about purchasing the property in the contract.
+It represents that the buyer is indeed interested

-This gives the seller some protection as they will most likely be taking their property off the market while the buyer is getting financing.
 If the buyer simply changes their mind, they will most likely forfeit their earnest money.
-If the buyer has tried everything possible and is turned down for financing, however, they will not lose their earnest money and it will be returned to them.
+If the buyer has tried everything possible and is turned down for financing, however, they will not lose their earnest money, and it will be returned to them.

 At the real estate closing, this amount will be credited to the buyer.
-This is a simple explanation and you will need to have your agent explain the contract you will be signing in detail.
-Make sure you understand as this is money that could possibly be forfeited if you breach the contract.
+This is a simple explanation, and you will need to have your agent explain the contract you will be signing in detail.
+Make sure you understand, as this is money that could possibly be forfeited if you breach the contract.

 If you have any questions or comments regarding this FAQ please Contact Me or give me a call at 480-906-1500.